I love owning my pet chinchilla!

-First, before diving into deep, let me start with the most pertinent information and a few facts that you should know.
+Before diving in too deep, let me start with the most pertinent information and a few facts that you should know.

-However, this doesn’t come up without the need to understand the potential cons and drawbacks of owning a chinchilla as well.
+But you also need to understand the potential cons and drawbacks of owning a chinchilla.

-With that being said, let’s illustrate the most positive behavioral traits you can expect when owning a chinchilla, in addition to honestly displaying some of the negatives you can expect.
+With that being said, let’s take a look at the most positive behavioral traits you can expect when owning a chinchilla, and also take an honest look at some of the negatives you can expect.

-#1- One the Cleanest Pets You Can Own
+#1: One Of The Cleanest Pets You Can Own

-Okay, let’s not get to carried away.
-Yes, you have some work on your end when you own a chinchilla, but overall, these are very clean pets to own.
+Okay, let’s not get too carried away.
+You will have some work on your end when you own a chinchilla.
+But overall, these are very clean pets to own.

 They are soft, and outside of pooping small odorless pellets a few hundred times per day, these guys are about as clean as it gets.